 $5,000,000 or more5.95% of the property’s dutiable value

-This makes ballparking the stamp duty you might pay on a property purchase much easier.
+This makes ballparking the stamp duty you might pay on a property transfer much easier.
 Say you purchase a property for $700,000; this would attract a payable duty of 4.95%, which is equal to $34,650.
 So, that’s how much you would likely pay in stamp duty on your property purchase.

 According to the NT Government, property-related transactions considered ‘dutiable’ (i.e. will attract a title transfer fee) include:²